pytroll/satpy/doc/source/readers.rst

 * ``end_time``: Right boundary of the time interval covered by the dataset.
 * ``orbital_parameters``: Dictionary of orbital parameters describing the satellite's position.

+  * For *geostationary* satellites it is described using the following scalar attributes:

     * ``satellite_actual_longitude/latitude/altitude``: Current position of the satellite at the time of observation in geodetic coordinates (i.e. altitude is normal to the surface).
-  * For geostationary satellites there are more parameters related to the satellite position:

     * ``satellite_nominal_longitude/latitude/altitude``: Centre of the station keeping box (a confined area in which the satellite is actively maintained in using maneuvres).
 Inbetween major maneuvres, when the satellite is permanently moved, the nominal position is constant.